 And Sandra Lee, well, she taught me that making things from scratch isn’t always necessary.
 Sometimes, the semi-homemade way is just as good (if not better) than trying to do it all yourself.
 If the pictures from our Soup Toppings Bar doesn’t prove the case, I don’t know what will!

 Semi-homemade is the way I choose to cook a lot for my family.
 If it’s pasta night, I often use a jarred marinara sauce, and toss in a few extra ingredients (like diced pancetta and fresh basil) to add the homemade touch.
 On taco night, I use pre-made spice blends and jarred salsas to bring some flavor to the meal.
-And when it comes to soup night, I rely on products like Idahoan® Steakhouse® Soups to make dinner easy on me so I can spend my cooking time putting together a fun Soup Toppings Bar!
+And when it comes to soup night, grab a favorite pre-made soup and put the effort into making a fun Soup Toppings Bar!

 Why serve a Soup Toppings Bar?

 I have a list of go-to toppings that are not only easy to make and foodie-friendly, but they’re versatile – you can use these toppings for so many different themed toppings bars.